pinewoodgreens/pinewoodgreens.github.io/_includes/announcements.md

 #### Virginia COVID-19 Phase 2 Pool and Playground Updates

-Information on the pool and playground are included in our latest newsletter at http://us11.campaign-archive.com/?u=ccb02905102f08c37b4d2ec3e&id=9045a9167a.
+Information on the pool and playground are included in our latest newsletter located [here](http://us11.campaign-archive.com/?u=ccb02905102f08c37b4d2ec3e&id=9045a9167a).
 The playgrounds have reopened, effective June 18, 2020.
 The pool remains closed.

 #### Board and Committee Meetings are Virtual Until Further Notice